 This automatically generated text is then formatted as subtitles tied to the timestamp when the words were recorded.
 That alone should tell you something about the relevance of auto-generated subtitles.

-But if you still don’t understand why, here are some golden nuggets.
+But if you still don’t understand why here you have some golden nuggets.

 - Subtitles allow any person to understand your videos, regardless of their language